stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 });
 ```

 Notice that the lambda we create *copies* the objects `res` and `arena_v`.
-The trick here is that, because anything allocated with Stan's arena using `arena_t` or `to_arena` are [trivially copyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) (as are arithmetic scalars).
+The trick here is that, because anything allocated with Stan's arena using `arena_t` or `to_arena()` are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) (as are arithmetic scalars).
 Besides the pointer pointing to these objects the memory is safe and sound within our arena and so these are safe to copy.

 An alternative approach to the above function could also have been